Top 14 languages spoken in Africa

 - Southern Oromo (Ajuran, Borana, Gabra, Garreh, Munyo, Orma, Sakuye, Waata)

-6. YorubaYoruba is commonly used in African countries such as Nigeria, Benin, and Togo, with about 40 million speakers in Africa.
+6. YorubaYoruba is one of the famous African languages, it commonly used in African countries such as Nigeria, Benin, and Togo, with about 40 million speakers in Africa.
 It has a variety of dialects including:

 - North-West Yoruba (NWY)